codebykat/wp-post-by-email/readme.md

 Any new messages sent to the configured email address will be posted to the blog.
 This plugin replaces the functionality that used to live in core.

 The "From" address is matched to WordPress users in the database to determine the post's author.
-If the author is a non-admin or doesn't have an account, the post status will be set to "pending".
+If the author doesn't have an account or isn't allowed to publish posts, the post status will be set to "pending".

-Once an email has been successfully posted to the blog, it will be deleted from the mailbox.
+Once an email has been successfully posted to the blog, it will either be marked as read (IMAP servers only) or deleted from the mailbox.

-This plugin currently supports only unsecured (i.e., non-SSL) POP3 mail accounts, which means it *will not work* with most common webmail hosts such as Gmail.

 Updates on the project can be found on the [Make WordPress Core blog](http://make.wordpress.org/core/tag/post-by-email/).